 This Simple White Cake is moist, not overly sweet and has a great texture.
 It is a great cake for any occasion.
 And easy to make so you can have it anytime.

 History Behind This Cake

 Having twins that could never agree on any flavour, meant that we had both vanilla and chocolate cake for birthday parties.
-Marble was never an option because when they were little, they couldn’t have foods touching each other.
+Marble was never an option because when they were little, they couldn’t have food touching each other.
 That meant that the chocolate couldn’t touch the vanilla.

 I needed simple recipes that were quick to make.
-Two cakes had to be made fresh the morning of their birthday party.
+Two cakes had to be made fresh on the morning of their birthday party.
 That’s when I came up with this vanilla cake recipe.
 It is easy to make and can be put together in minutes

 Years later I swapped out the buttercream icing for a brown sugar glaze.
 See below for more ideas on serving.